 - Consistent success in increasingly challenging course work.

-Note: Due to high student demand, several CoE majors are especially selective and competitive, including for students with very high GPAs: biomedical engineering, chemical engineering, computer engineering and mechanical engineering.
+Note: Due to high student demand, several CoE majors have been especially selective and competitive in recent semesters: biomedical engineering, chemical engineering, computer engineering and mechanical engineering.

 (3) Do Not Exceed the 80 Credit Limit.

 80 Credit Limit.
 Students who have earned more than 80 semester credits at the time of application are not eligible to apply for transfer admission to the College of Engineering.